enkidevs/curriculum/lua/roblox-studio/cframes-ii/cframes-application-i.md

 ## Content
 You might be wondering why scripting CFrames are so important when we can add them manually.
 You see, by coding CFrames, they can be **dynamic** and **be coded to change depending on behaviour!**

-For instance you can have CFrames constantly follow a player to place effects and GUIs above a specific player!
+For instance, you can have CFrames constantly follow a player to place effects and GUIs above a specific player!
 This is the beauty of CFrames, but also how complicated it can get within the code.

 For now, let's use CFrames to **spin an object forever**.
 To do so, create a **while loop** and have the condition set to `true`.
 We'll not be changing this value.